rr-/szurubooru/API.md

 metadata must then be included as field of name `metadata`, whereas files must be included as separate fields with names specific to each request type.

+Alternatively, the server can download the files from the Internet on client's behalf.
+In that case, the request doesn't need to be specially encoded in any way.
+The files, however, should be passed as regular fields appended with `Url` suffix.
+For example, to download a file named `content` from `http://example.com/file.jpg`, the client should pass `{"contentUrl":"http://example.com/file.jpg"}` as part of the message body.

 ## Error handling

 All errors (except for unhandled fatal server errors) send relevant HTTP status